Princeton visits Turner and Harvard

 BOTTOM LINE: Harvard hosts Princeton after Harmoni Turner scored 23 points in Harvard’s 60-57 victory over the Brown Bears.

-The Crimson have gone 9-1 at home.
-Harvard is fourth in the Ivy League with 12.8 assists per game led by Elena Rodriguez averaging 2.0.
+The Crimson are 9-1 on their home court.
+Harvard ranks fourth in the Ivy League with 21.2 defensive rebounds per game led by Turner averaging 3.7.

-Harvard averages 69.8 points, 13.4 more per game than the 56.4 Princeton allows.
-Princeton has shot at a 46.6% rate from the field this season, 9.9 percentage points greater than the 36.7% shooting opponents of Harvard have averaged.
+Harvard makes 42.3% of its shots from the field this season, which is 4.8 percentage points higher than Princeton has allowed to its opponents (37.5%).
+Princeton scores 15.4 more points per game (66.6) than Harvard gives up (51.2).

-The matchup Friday is the first meeting this season between the two teams in conference play.
+The Crimson and Tigers meet Friday for the first time in conference play this season.

-TOP PERFORMERS: Rodriguez is averaging 12.2 points and 1.5 steals for the Crimson.
-Turner is averaging 13.3 points and 3.8 rebounds while shooting 43.8% over the past 10 games.
+TOP PERFORMERS: Elena Rodriguez is averaging 12.2 points and 1.5 steals for the Crimson.
+Turner is averaging 13.3 points over the last 10 games.

-Ashley Chea averages 2.2 made 3-pointers per game for the Tigers, scoring 12.8 points while shooting 37.1% from beyond the arc.
+Ashley Chea is averaging 12.8 points and 3.5 assists for the Tigers.
 Skye Belker is averaging 11.6 points over the last 10 games.

 LAST 10 GAMES: Crimson: 8-2, averaging 69.2 points, 32.3 rebounds, 12.3 assists, 8.8 steals and 3.0 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 49.5 points per game.